ICBC & ICBC Adjusters

-When you report the accident, you will be asked to give a statement.
-You may need to provide a written account of the accident within 30 days of the accident, but at this stage all you need to do is report that an accident occurred and demonstrate your intention to provide a statement at a later date.
+When you report the accident, you may be asked to give a verbal statement.
+Once your file has been assigned to the adjuster who calls you, you may be asked to provide a written account of the accident, but at these stages, all you need to do is report that an accident occurred and demonstrate your intention to provide a statement at a later date.
 You should be aware that the person you talk to is trained to start looking for weakness in your case and ICBC will not hesitate to use your statement as evidence to prove that you:

-It is perfectly acceptable for you to advise the Dial-a-Claims operator that you are happy to answer their questions fully when you meet with an adjuster and that you’d prefer to wait until then to describe what happened to make sure you provide a full and accurate account and don’t forget any important information.
-DO NOT be pressured in to accepting the first available appointment with an ICBC adjuster – at a minimum, give yourself enough time to go and see your doctor and get legal advice.
+It is perfectly acceptable for you to advise the Dial-a-Claim operator that you are happy to answer their questions fully when you speak with an adjuster and that you’d prefer to wait until then to describe what happened to make sure you provide a full and accurate account and don’t forget any important information.

-If you decide to deal with ICBC on your own, the first meeting with ICBC is important and can set the tone for how your case will be handled.
+If you decide to deal with ICBC on your own, the first conversation with the ICBC adjuster is important and can set the tone for how your case will be handled.
 You may be asked to:

 The ICBC adjuster may ask you to provide the following information:

-Getting legal advice in advance of this meeting is strongly recommended.
+Getting legal advice prior to providing this information to the ICBC adjuster is strongly recommended.